AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 That choice is: \emph{of all possible blocks to mine, which results in the greatest reward?}
 If they build on the honest chain-segment, does their resulting block have more total chain-weight than if they were to build on the attacker's chain-segment?

-\aside{
 There are some subtleties to consider if chains are DAGs or use GHOST: both chain-segments can be included as ancestors, but which should take priority?
 If the weight of PoRs is not taken into account (or applied after evaluating the order of parents), then the attacker's chain-segment takes priority when $W_A > W_H$.
 This rule conflicts with what we discussed above, so it must be that parents are ordered based on their chain-weights \emph{including} any PoRs in that block -- the honest network should take priority when $W_A < W_H + nw$.
 Also, note that this is why the weight of PoRs is attributed to the \emph{reflected} block (usually a block's parent), not the actual block that contains them.
-}
+In essence, the inclusion of this "memory" requires that the fork rule take \emph{context} into account -- particularly the context of the descendant block.
+This is not a paradox because the fork rule is \emph{only} used to choose the priority chain in the context of some descendant block (even if that block is an invalid draft).

 #### Testing the Confirmation Equivalence Conjecture